- Diagnosis and Treatment

 - Patient Testimonials

 Dr. Rochat has extensive experience diagnosing cancer and providing personalized treatment plans for our patients.
-He also manages the oncology clinic, which have been cited by The Joint Commission as an area of “Best Practice,” the healthcare industry’s gold standard for quality of care.
+He also manages the Anticoagulation clinic, which have been cited by The Joint Commission as an area of “Best Practice,” the healthcare industry’s gold standard for quality of care.

 For information about current cancer treatment options, visit the website for the American Society for Clinical Oncology.